LSU presidential search committee members required to sign non-disclosure agreements

 Trending News

 But the terms of the non-disclosure agreement LSU’s current search committee members have signed go much further, according to a copy of the agreement provided to the Illuminator.
-Read the full NDA below.

 It prohibits the discussion of deliberations of the committee or release of documents relating to the search.
 Members are instead required to refer all questions from journalists or the public to Ballard or SSA Consultants, the consulting firm LSU hired to guide the search.